Update Camera Firmware: Some Videoarchiver updates are not compatible with older firmware. Update your camera firmware with the U button.

-Note: This manual applies to Videoarchiver 20 with LWDAQ 10.2.7+.
+Note: This manual applies to Videoarchiver 28+.
 See Changes for new features if you are using older versions.

-The Videoarchiver records video from our Animal Cage Cameras (ACC).
+[09-JUN-22] The Videoarchiver records video from our Animal Cage Cameras (ACC).
+The Videoarchiver will also dim and brighten camera lights on a daily schedule.
 Run the Videoarchiver from the Spawn menu of our LWDAQ Software.
 When we run the Videoarchiver and the Neurorecorder on the same computer, they record and ACC video and Subcutaneous Transmitter (SCT) biometric signals simultaneously and synchronously.
 The Videoarchiver allows us to view live video from ACCs, to change their IP addresses, and to turn on and off each camera's white and infrared illumination.
 The Videoarchiver makes sure that the clocks on the cameras remain synchronous to within ±50 ms of the clock of the data acquisition computer.
 The Neurorecorder does the same thing for its own recordings.
 The result is continuous video and biometric recordings synchronized to within ±50 ms. The Neuroplayer allows us to view synchronous video and biometric signals simultaneously, to jump to random locations in continuous recordings, and to export simultaneous video and biometric signals for segements of continuous recordings.

 We use a live video display when we adjust the picture acquired by each camera.
-Each camera has its own Live button to bring up a live display.
-This display is an un-compressed stream from the camera.
-The un-compressed stream shows us what will later be compressed and stored during recording.
-The delay between movement in the field of view of the camera movement in the live display should be barely noticeable to the human eye.
+Each camera has its own View button to display what it sees.
+When we are not recording from a camera, the view is an un-compressed stream that shows up on your computer screen.
+The state of the camera will be shown as "Live".
+The delay between movement in the field of view of the camera movement will be barely noticeable to the human eye.
 We use the live display to determine the effect of illumination, adjust the focus of the camera, and make sure we have no distracting reflections in the field of view.
-Once we are satisfied with the picture obtained from the camera, we turn off the live display and start recording to disk with the Rec button.
+Once we are satisfied with the picture obtained from the camera, we can start recording.
+We start recording with the Record button.
+Our live display will close and recording to disk will start up.

-During recording, the un-compressed video is not sent to the data acuisition computer.
-Instead, the un-compressed stream is stored temporarily within the camera in in one-second segments, each named after the time in Unix seconds.
+During recording, the un-compressed video stream is not downloaded by the data acuisition computer.
+Instead, the stream is stored temporarily within the camera, broken into consecutive segments of length one or two seconds.
+Each segment is namaed after its start time in Unix seconds.
 The camera compresses these segments, reducing their size by a factor of ten with no appreciable loss in image quality.
 It is these one-second compressed segments that the Videoarchiver downloads to the data acquisition computer.
 The delay between movement in the field of view and the arrival of compressed video in the data acquisition computer is the recording lag.
 The Videoarchiver displays the recording lag in units of seconds on the right side of each camera's control bar.
+If we press the View button during recording, the Videoarchiver will display the incoming compressed segments.
+The display will be delayed by recording lag, and the display will flicker every second as a new segment is loaded into the video player.
+If we move or change the size of the recording view, the display resets its position and size every second.
+The recording closes itself automatically after monitor_longevity seconds.
+If we leave the monitor view open, it tends to freeze after ten or twenty minutes.
+Just press View to open it again.

-The Live and Rec buttons cause the Videoarchiver to configure a camera for streaming or recording.
-It is when we start streaming or recording that the Videoarchiver applies our choice of camera version, rotation, and exposure compensation.
+The View and Record buttons cause the Videoarchiver to configure a camera for streaming or recording.
+It is when we start streaming video from the camera that the Videoarchiver applies our choice of resolution, rotation, color saturation and exposure compensation.
 We can adjust these parameters at other times, but they have no effect.
-Thus we cannot change the rotation of a live display once the display has begun.
-We must stop the live display and start it gain.
+We cannot change the rotation of a live display once the display has begun.
+We must stop the display and start it gain.
 We can, however, turn on and off the white and infrared LEDs at any time.
 The Record_All and Stop_All buttons allow us to begin and end recording from all cameras in the list.
 We add cameras to the list with the Add_Camera button, and we can save and load camera lists with Save_List and Load_List.
 The Configure button opens a configuration panel.
 The Directory button allows us to choose a master directory for video recording, in which the Videoarchiver will create directories named after the cameras and store its video files.

-Each camera has its own Live button to initiate live display of the camera image.
-After a few seconds, a window with the live display will open.
-Close the window to terminate the display, or use the camera's Stop button to terminate it.
+Each camera has its own View button.
+If the camera is state is "Idle", presswing View will create a live display of the camera view.
+After a few seconds, a window with the display will open.
+The state of the camera will switch from "Idle" to "Live".
+Terminate the live display by closing the window, pressing "escape" int the window, use pressing camera's Stop button.
 You should notice a delay of no more than one frame period between movements in the field of view of the camera and their appearance on the display.
 Use the live display to check that your camera is the the right place, has the correct image rotation, is focused well, and that its video configuration provides adequate resolution and contrast.
-In theory, we can open live displays for every camera in our list, by pressing all their Live buttons.
-With ten cameras, however, it's not clear how we would view each display in detail at one time.
+We can open live displays for every idle camera in our list, by pressing all their View buttons.
 If we have multiple displays open, we can close them all with the Stop_All button.

 Each camera has its own version parameter, by which we can select high or low resolution video.
-The low-reolution video will typically be of higher frame rate than the higher-resolution video.
+The low-reolution video will provide a higher frame rate than the high-resolution video.
 The following table gives the currently-defined camera versions.

 We specify the quality of the compression with the "constant rate factor" or "crf", used by the H264 compression algorithm to control the extent to which moving objects will be blurred in the compressed video.
 At crf=1, there is no blurring at all, and at crf=51, all movement and edges in the picture are blurry.
 The standard value for high-quality compression is crf=23, and this is the value we use for our higher-resolution video.
 When we choose lower-resolution, we increase the compression quality still further with crf=15 so that we can see every pixel in the video output, and we can take advantage of the higher frame rate the lower-resolution vicdeo provides.

-Each camera has its own Rec button that starts recording video from the camera.
+Each camera has its own Record button that starts recording video from the camera.
+If you have a live display open for the camera, the live display will be terminated.
 There is also a Record_All button that will start recording from all cameras in the list.
-When it starts recording from a camera, the Videoarhiver creates a directory named after the camera in the master directory.
+The Videoarchiver creates a directory named after the camera in the master directory.
 We specify the master directory with the Directory button.
 Because the camera names will be used as directory names, do not use spaces or special characters other than dashes and underscores in your camera names.
 We recommend you name each camera after its serial number, because this will simplify both your IP address assigments and your association between cameras and recording archives.

-If we unplug a camera during recording, the Videoarchiver will attempt to re-start recording some time later, as dictate by its restart_wait_s parameter.
-Any time communication with a camera takes longer than the time given by the Videoarchiver's connection_timeout_s parameter, the Videoarchiver will assume that the camera needs to be re-started.
+If we unplug a camera during recording, the Videoarchiver will attempt to re-start recording restart_wait_s seconds later.
+Any time communication with a camera takes longer than connection_timeout_s seconds, the Videoarchiver will assume that the camera needs to be re-started.
 When recording is interrupted, we say it is stalled, and the Videoarchiver marks the state of the camera as "Stalled".
-In Videoarchiver 11, the restart wait is thirty seconds, and the connection timeout is three seconds.
+The default restart wait is 30 s, and the connection timeout is 5 s.
 We can view and adjust these parameter, and other Videoarchiver parameters, in the Configuration Panel, which we open with the Configure button.

 The Videoarchiver keeps a log of all the times a camera stalls, and all the times it is able to re-start recording.
 We can view this log with the View_Restart_Log button, and clear the log with the Clear_Restart_Log button.
-The Save button saves the Videoarchiver parameters, but does not save the camera list.
+The Save Configuration button saves the Videoarchiver parameters, but does not save the camera list.
+The Unsave Configuration button is useful for removing a configuration you don't want any more.
+Re-open the Videoarchiver after pressing the un-save button, and you will be back to the default settings.

 The Q button provided for each camera queries the camera for its log files, and prints them out to the text window.
 We can use these log files to track down problems with compression and communication.
 The R button allows us to reboot the camera without disconnecting its power.
 The U button causes the Videoarchiver to update the camera's firmware.
 If you see errors that are not timeout errors when you communicate with a camera, it could be that the camera firmware needs to be updated to be compatible with your version of the Videoarchiver.
 In that case, press the U button.
 The updated takes less than ten seconds and does not require a re-boot.